Exception Handling

 Global Exception Handler

-Let's review how to manually configure the exception handler outside the skeleton app.
+Let's review how to manually configure the exception handler.

 use Aphiria\Exceptions\GlobalExceptionHandler;